-- Nappa's remorse over killing his new pet on Planet Arlia, it's Played for Laughs, but it's clear he's torn up about it.
+- Nappa's remorse over killing his new pet on Planet Arlia may be Played for Laughs, but it's clear he's torn up about it.

 - Piccolo's death.
 Yeah, his final words were a Brick Joke, but Gohan's scream was pretty heartwrenching, considering Piccolo was his first real friend, there's two killer aliens coming after him and his dad still hasn't shown up.

-- When Gohan expresses that he'll go to Namek as a responsibility to the deceased Piccolo, Chi-Chi expresses that he won't with Anger Born of Worry.
+- When Gohan expresses that he'll go to Namek as his responsibility to the deceased Piccolo, Chi-Chi expresses that he won't with Anger Born of Worry.
 Gohan's response?

-- Something else sad about this is Goku didn't even kill Burter, he just knocked him out... then Vegeta finished him off.
+- Something else sad about this is that Goku didn't even kill Burter, he just knocked him out... then Vegeta finished him off.

 - Even worse, in the next episode, when Ginyu hears the report, it is Burter's death that hits him the hardest.

 - And Burter's insecurity that he's only on the team for aesthetic reasons is later certified by Ginyu.